 What is Corseford College?

 Corseford College offers opportunities for post-school education to young people in Scotland aged between 18-25 whose needs can’t be met in a mainstream college.
-It will deliver for these young people opportunities for lifelong learning while supporting them to develop in the world around them.
+It is delivering for these young people opportunities for lifelong learning while supporting them to develop in the world around them.

 The college model focuses on bespoke curriculums, developed alongside our students’ individual requirements.
-Each student will embark upon a learning pathway, there will be many opportunities for social and peer interaction and all students at Corseford College will focus on promoting independence in whatever way is suitable for them.
+Each student will embark upon a learning pathway, there are many opportunities for social and peer interaction and all students at Corseford College focus on promoting independence in whatever way is suitable for them.

 Specialist further education college provision is a proven and successful model in England.
 There is also significant growth in this area, with 127 specialist colleges now operating in England and Wales.
 Over the past five years, there have been 51 young people going from Scottish schools to England to attend a specialist college provision.

 Corseford College is offering the same opportunities to young adults with complex needs in Scotland for the first time.
 Our vision is that every young person in Scotland has the opportunity to continue their education post-school should they wish to and this is the first step toward that vision.

 What are the future plans?